9KaelirAmaya9/base2/README.md

 # Base2 Docker Environment

 A robust, production-ready Docker setup with enhanced security, health checks, and comprehensive environment variable management.

+## ⚠️ Platform Compatibility

+All scripts require Bash and are tested on Mac, Linux, and Windows (WSL/Git Bash).
+For Windows, use WSL or Git Bash for best results.

+## ⚠️ Docker Compose Version

+Docker Compose v2.0.0 or newer is required.
+Scripts will check and warn if your version is outdated.

 ## 🚀 Services